-Legislators across the United States are increasingly voting to decriminalize Marijuana.
-In the context of Virginia, there is a clear, if surprising link between the decriminalization of marijuana and the still-thriving tobacco industry within the state.
-Recent studies show that a majority of marijuana users also are users of nicotine products.
-This raises the following question: to what extent is the marijuana industry working in collaboration with the tobacco industry?
+Increasingly so, Marijuana is becoming decriminalized across the U.S.’s fifty states.
+While each seems to create its own set of regulations regarding the quantities people are legally allowed to have, a link can be drawn between the decriminalization of marijuana and the still thriving tobacco industry.
+A recent study from the University of Georgia reveals that a majority of marijuana users also are users of nicotine products.
+This raises the following question: to what extent is the marijuana industry working in collaboration with the tobacco industry.

-In Virginia, the tobacco industry has boomed and dominated economic production for centuries.
-Tobacco production has been the bedrock of the state’s economy since the early 17th century.
-John Rolfe came to Jamestown Virginia with a few tobacco seeds, and in 1612 had what is considered to be the first yield of tobacco as a cash crop in the Americas.
-Enslaved laborers provided white colonialists throughout the Americas and specifically Virginia with the labor needed to produce tobacco as a valuable commodity in the Americas.
+A state in which the tobacco industry has boomed and dominated its economic production for centuries is Virginia.
+The state’s history all the way back to the early 17th century when it was a brand new colony is directly linked to tobacco production.
+John Rolfe came to Jamestown Virginia with a few tobacco seeds, and in 1612 had what is considered to be the first yield of tobacco as a cash-crop in the Americas.
+Slaves would provide white colonialists throughout the Americas and specifically Virginia with the labor needed to produce tobacco as a valuable commodity in the Americas.
 The history of tobacco in Virginia is intertwined with the history of slavery in America.
 Today, tobacco remains essential to Virginia’s economy.

-According to a report from the USDA’s 2017 National Agricultural Statistics Service , Virginia is the third largest producer of tobacco leaves among all U.S. states.
+According to a report from the USDA’s 2017 National Agricultural Statistics Service , Virginia is the third largest producer of tobacco leafs among all U.S. states.
 Naturally, the future of the tobacco industry in Virginia will be affected by the legalization of marijuana.
-As a consequence, Big Tobacco within the state is actively supporting lawmakers to craft and pass a bill that makes legal Marijuana in the state of Virginia as unrestrictive as possible.
+Apparently, it seems Big Tobacco within the state is actively supporting lawmakers to craft and pass a bill that makes legal Marijuana in the state of Virginia the least restrictive possible.
 In 2019, the state received $304.4 million in tax revenue from Virginia’s tobacco industry.
 Tobacco is an integral part of the Virginian economy, leaving tobacco companies interested in where they stand in regards to the legalization of marijuana and the prospects of this new industry for the state’s future.

-It may sound surprising for a competitor like the tobacco industry to advocate for legal Marijuana, but perhaps contrary to popular belief, recent studies suggest the two may benefit from an alliance rather than a rivalry.
-A study published in the journal Marketing Science in late 2019 suggests that marijuana legalization in the U.S. will specifically threaten the alcohol industry.
+By Summer 2021, Marijuana should be legalized in Virginia.
+A study published in the journal Marketing Science in late 2019 suggests that Marijuana’s legalization in the U.S. will specifically threaten the alcohol industry.
 In fact, this study’s research established strong statistically significant evidence suggesting that “tobacco companies may need to re-examine their presumption and that anti-cannabis legalization is not in their best interest.”
 If the findings of this research study are true, then legal marijuana would benefit as opposed to jeopardize the tobacco industry in the U.S.

-This might help to explain why lobbying initiatives on the behalf of Tobacco empires largely producing their crops in Virginia, are funding lawmakers to ease restrictions of legal marijuana in Virginia.
-Altria, the group in control of Philip Morris USA & JUUL Laabs, is lobbying lawmakers in the state of Virginia to vote on a policy that would benefit their interests: “Altria has paid $30,000 to lobby the House and $50,000 to lobby the Senate on cannabis tax and CBD issues, the filings show.”
+This might help to explain why lobbying initiatives on the behalf of Tobacco empires largely producing their crops in Virginia, are funding lawmakers to ease restrictions of legal Marijuana in Virginia.
+Altria group, that is in control of Philip Morris USA & JUUL Laabs, is lobbying lawmakers in the state of Virginia to vote on policy that would benefit their interests: “Altria has paid $30,000 to lobby the House and $50,000 to lobby the Senate on cannabis tax and CBD issues, the filings show.”
 Such efforts reveal that the tobacco industry is highly focused and perhaps dependent on the well-being, sustainability, and growth of marijuana production in Virginia once the state legalizes the crop.

-The Altria lobby in Virginia is just one example of what could become a set of financially-driven political relationships between multinational tobacco empires and the rapidly growing marijuana industry.
+Lobbyists in Virginia working on the behalf of Altria is only one example of what could be a financially driven political agenda which may involve collusion and/or collaboration between multinational tobacco empire and the rapidly growing marijuana industry.
+Quickly becoming legal across the U.S.’s fifty states, the marijuana industry is dependent on the public’s support.
+Unfortunately, the public’s support does not have the power to influence politicians responsible for voting yay or nay on bills that determine the fate of such matters.
 In this case, private corporations are actively investing in lobbying on the behalf of their interests to convince their representatives to vote for or against the latter’s interests.